 Other Topical Agents

 The multiple other different classes of topical medications have limited proven benefit.
-Agents like gabapentin (AEDs) and antidepressants have not been proven to be efficacious and there are no peer reviewed studies that show any efficacy with their use.
+Agents like gabapentin (anticonvulsants) and antidepressants have not been proven to be efficacious.
+In fact, there are no peer reviewed, evidence based studies that show any efficacy with their use.
 Salicylates and menthol have some evidence of benefit from pain, but are only recommended when oral medications are not helpful.
-Additionally, the FDA has released a warning that topical medications that contain menthol and salicylates may cause severe burns.
+As noted above, Menthol is utilized for its cooling properties and is usually combined with methyl salicylate or capsaicin, or both.
+However, the FDA has released a warning that topical medications that contain menthol and methyl salicylates may cause severe burns.

 In general, it appears that topical medications do not offer a very promising alternative to oral medications to treat pain related to arthritis, muscle spasm, nerve problems and injury.
-Most physicians who specialize in orthopedics, physical medicine and rehabilitation (PM&R), and pain management, however, commonly use topical medications to supplement the oral medications prescribed in hopes that the topical medication will help the patient to decrease the need to rely on oral medications to address pain.
-Nonetheless, treatment response is variable, and not proven, thus, topical agents do not provide a reliable alternative to oral medications.
+However, many physicians who specialize in orthopedics, physical medicine and rehabilitation (PM&R), and pain management commonly use topical medications to supplement oral medications in hopes that they will help to decrease reliance on oral medications.
+Nonetheless, treatment response is variable, and not proven.
+Thus, topical agents do not provide a reliable alternative to oral medications in all cases.